A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-29-on-journalling-tools.markdown

 Prompts like *“I’m recognising that…,” “realising…,” “understanding…,” “because of…,”* and *“noticing that…”* focus on meaning-making.
 Making sense of our inner world reduces the intensity, frequency, and duration of repetitive or distressing thoughts and emotions.

-### Ask yourself:
-- Did I really recognise/understand/realise what I just said or did?
-- How could I have done it differently?
-- What impact did this have on me and others?

 ### Prompts for Reflection

 Try dropping these into the waters of the mind and see what ripples out: